 In case the investments made by the NRI investors are entitled to be governed by the special tax provisions under Chapter XII-A of the IT Act and if the NRI investors opt to be governed by these provisions under the IT Act, (i) any long term capital gains should be taxable at the rate of 11.96% for F.Y.
-2021-22 and (ii) any investment income should be taxable at 23.92% for F.Y.
-2021-22 the exemption has been withdrawn under section 10(38) and are made taxable under section 112A.It is taxable with effect from Assessment Year 2019-20 i.e. it will apply to any shares sold after 31st March 2018.
+2022-23 and (ii) any investment income should be taxable at 23.92% for F.Y.
+2022-23

+Note 8: The Finance Act, 2018 has introduced a new regime for taxation of long term capital gain on sale / other transfers of (a) equity shares in a company (b) unit of an equity-oriented fund and (c) a unit of business trust (where such transaction is chargeable to securities transaction tax) where the exemption has been withdrawn under section 10(38) and are made taxable under section 112A.It is taxable with effect from Assessment Year 2019-20 i.e. it will apply to any shares sold after 31st March 2018.
 The gains covered under section 112A shall be taxable at the concessional rate of 10% (excluding surcharge and cess) with threshold limit of Rs.
 1 lakh.
 Further, the Long Term Capital gains which will be realized after 31st March 2018, on existing holding (i.e., shares etc. acquired up to 31st January, 2018) to the extent of fair market value as on 31st January, 2018 shall also not be chargeable to tax.
 Thus, the gain over and above the fair market value as on 31st January 2018 only will be taxable @ 10 % (excluding surcharge and cess).